 The basic “scaffolding” for the vertebrate brain has been found in an unexpected distant relative: a marine worm, a new study reports.
 The worm’s brain is much simpler than that of even the simplest vertebrates – but it contains three signaling centers almost identical to those found in the brains of vertebrate embryos.
 I leaped up and did a happy dance when I read this news, because it’s a clue to one of the greatest mysteries in neuroscience today.
 See, for most of science history, evolutionary biologists have found the vertebrate brain to be pretty enigmatic.
 The closest relatives of … Continue reading The Worm Did It!

 Just a minute of physical exertion can seriously impair a person’s memory of the threat that triggered it, says a new study.
 When we undergo a strenuous task, such as a chase or a fight, immediately after witnessing an event, we have much less ability to remember the event’s details than if we’d taken time to process what we’ve seen.
 This calls the concept of eyewitness testimony into serious question.
 As I’ve written here and Jonah Lehrer has written here, our memories aren’t nearly as static as we might like to think.
 In fact, each time we recall a memory, … Continue reading Mixed-Up Memories

-On the second Connectome podcast, I muse about three of the hottest topics in neuroscience today: what “consciousness” might be, how it relates to dreams, and how drugs can play some strange tricks on that relationship.
-Click here to play or download: If the SoundCloud link doesn’t play, you can download the original mp3.
+On the second Connectome podcast, Ben muses about three of the hottest topics in neuroscience today: what “consciousness” might be, how it relates to dreams, and how drugs can play some strange tricks on that relationship.
 Enjoy, and feel free to email us questions and suggestions for next time!
-(Produced by Devin O’Neill at The Armageddon Club) Continue reading “Consciousness, Dreams & Drugs” — Podcast 2
+(Produced by Devin O’Neill) Continue reading “Consciousness, Dreams & Drugs” — Podcast 2